Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 So when thinking about a healthy diet for arthritis, it is important to be aiming for a healthy, balanced diet combined with a healthy lifestyle and regular exercise.
 It is important to be aware that weight loss is only appropriate for people who are overweight.
 If you are thinking of changing your arthritis food diet, discuss this with your doctor or dietician first.

-1. Fried Food: the reason to avoid fried food (such as French fries, fried chicken, donuts) with arthritis is two-fold.
+Fried food is definitely one of those things to avoid if you have arthritis.
+The reason to avoid fried food (such as French fries, fried chicken, donuts) with arthritis is two-fold.

-3. Sugars: Anything with high sugar levels e.g. fruit juice, cakes, soft drinks and sweets/candy raises your blood-sugar levels which causes an inflammatory reaction in your body flaring up arthritis.
-They are essentially empty calories i.e. they have no nutritional value.
-One can of soda contains more than the recommended daily allowance of 32g sugar
+Sugars are essentially empty calories i.e. they have no nutritional value.
+One can of soda contains more than the recommended daily allowance of 32g sugar.

 Refined carbohydrates also increase cytokine levels and other inflammatory compounds which aggravate arthritis.
 Switch instead to wholegrain rice, bread and cereals

-5. Alcohol: has been linked to flare ups in arthritis, particularly gout.
-Also like sugar, it is empty calories
+Alcohol has been linked to flare ups in arthritis, particularly gout.
+Also like sugar, it is empty calories.

-9. Red Meat: Some studies have shown a link between eating lots of red meat and inflammatory arthritis.
-Red meat tends to be fattier and the fats are easily turned into pro-inflammatory chemicals
+Some studies have shown a link between eating lots of red meat and inflammatory arthritis.
+Red meat tends to be fattier and the fats are easily turned into pro-inflammatory chemicals.

-10. Smoking: Not technically food or drink but tobacco has been linked with an increased risk of developing rheumatoid arthritis
+Not technically food or drink but tobacco has been linked with an increased risk of developing rheumatoid arthritis.

 All the info you need about knee arthritis, top tips, exercises & loads more.